dotnet/docs-maui/docs/fundamentals/attached-properties.md

 ### Create a property

 When creating an attached property for use on other types, the class where the property is created does not have to derive from <xref:Microsoft.Maui.Controls.BindableObject>.
 However, the *target* property for accessors should be of, or derive from, <xref:Microsoft.Maui.Controls.BindableObject>.
+For more information about target properties, see [Basic bindings](~/fundamentals/data-binding/basic-bindings.md).

 An attached property can be created by declaring a `public static readonly` property of type <xref:Microsoft.Maui.Controls.BindableProperty>.
 The bindable property should be set to the returned value of one of the `BindableProperty.CreateAttached` method overloads.
 The declaration should be within the body of the owning class, but outside of any member definitions.